Advanced clinical massage therapy

 Custom blend of clinical techniques

 On the table, you don’t get a generic full‑body routine.
-We work the plan: gentle lymphatic and fluid‑drainage work, myofascial and scar‑tissue techniques, neuromuscular work and careful joint or nerve‑glide work.
+We work the plan: a combination of myofascial, neuromuscular, and mobility-focused techniques—along with lymphatic work only when clinically appropriate.

 Step